abeinn/wordhunt/README.md

 # Description
-Python program that playes Word Hunt, a game where players swipe words on a 4x4 board of letters.
+Python program that plays Word Hunt, a game where players swipe words on a 4x4 board of letters.
 Users can use the program via React web app that connects to a Flask backend to input a board and visualize valid word paths.
 # How It Works
 The `TrieNode` class enables the construction of Tries, and has the methods `add` and `contains`.
 On startup, every word from a list of words is added to the Trie.
 After a user types in all 16 letters in the grid and presses enter, a call is made to the Flask backend.
 The `solve` function takes in the 16 letters and constructs a graph, where each letter is a node that has edges to the eight surrounding letters.